modeh13/rectangles-challenge/README.md

 - **Rectangles.Challenge.Core**: Main project.
 It contains the implementation for each Algorithm, also we can find **Rectangle** entity/model definition among others.
 - **Rectangles.Challenge.Tests**: Unit Tests project.
 It has a specific Test Class for each Algorithm.
-Additionally, we have a visual reference of each test case (Go to _Algorithms/References_ folder).
+Additionally, we have a visual reference of each test case (Go to [Test cases...](./Rectangles.Challenge.Tests/Algorithms/References)).

 ## Dependencies

 Project developed by using .Net version 7.
-To be able to run application from an IDE.
+To be able to run the application from an IDE.
 We must use latest version of IDEs (Visual Studio 2022, Rider, or VSCode).
 However, cloning repository and running application from Command Line.
 It's the recommended option.

 - [.Net 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)